-How would you like to get paid for your thoughts or stories about your lived experiences?
+How would you like to get paid to write essays?
+To earn money sharing your thoughts or stories about your lived experiences?
 From personal essays to issue-based ones, freelance essay markets might be a good fit for you.

 AGNI